cannarin025/Game_of_Life/README.txt

     Note: The size of the array can be edited by changing the values of the constants at the top of Main.f

+    If any issues are encountered, please force-restart SwiftForth

     - You will see 2 windows appear.
             - BMP Window will display your life array.
             - Life Statistics will display statistics about the running game.